$M_{W_R}$ dependence of leptogenesis in Minimal Left-Right Symmetric Model with different strengths of Type-II seesaw mass: Resonant leptogenesis and neutrinoless double beta decay in TeV scale LRSM.

 where, $v_L$ is of the order of $eV$.\\ Using \eqref{E:13}, we can determine the values of the modular forms and hence further we can calculate the values of the neutrino masses and take into consideration effective masses of different contributions of $0\nu\beta\beta$ in the present work.
 In LRSM, from type-II seesaw term, $M_{R}$ can be written as,

 As already mentioned that $\gamma$ in this work has been fine tuned to $10^{-13}$.
-We have considered four different values of the $SU(2)_R$ breaking scale $v_R$ for our further analysis, namely $3,5,10$ and $18$ TeV respectively.
-These values will be useful for us to determine the common parameter space of the phenomena we have considered like, baryon asymmetry of universe (BAU), contributions of $0\nu\beta\beta$ etc. The mass of the left-handed gauge boson is taken as, $M_{W_{L}} = 80GeV$.\\ In the present work, we first determine the values of the leptonic CP asymmetry $\epsilon_{1}$ and $\epsilon_{2}$, by using \eqref{E:9}, where $Y_v = \frac{M_D}{v}$, $M_D$ being the Dirac mass and $v$ is the vev of the Higgs bidoublet and is in $GeV$.
+We have considered different values of the $SU(2)_R$ breaking scale $v_R$ for our further analysis, namely $1.5,2.2,2.5,3,5,10$ and $18$ TeV.
+These values will be useful for us to determine the common parameter space of the phenomena being considered like, baryon asymmetry of universe (BAU), contributions of $0\nu\beta\beta$ etc. The mass of the left-handed gauge boson is taken as, $M_{W_{L}} = 80GeV$.\\ To proceed further into our study and for the required analysis, firstly we need to determine the values of Yukawa couplings expressed as modular forms $(Y_1,Y_2,Y_3)$.
+In order to determine their values, we make use of Eq.\eqref{E:13}.
+For that, we first check whether the type-II mass matrix $M_{\nu}^{II}$ is diagonalizable.
+In the present work, $M_{\nu}^{II}$ is indeed diagonalizable and so we diagonalize the matrix to obtain $M_{\nu}^{II(diag)}$ in terms of $(Y_1,Y_2,Y_3)$.
+The RHS (right-hand side) of Eq.\eqref{E:13} contains the parameters whose values are known, that is $X$ is taken to be $0.3,0.5$ and $0.7$, also $M_{\nu}^{diag}$ = $diag (m_1,m_2,m_3)$ is the diagonal light neutrino mass matrix.
+Equating each of the elements corresponding to the derived matrices on the RHS and LHS of Eq.\eqref{E:13} has helped us obtain the values of $(Y_1,Y_2,Y_3)$.
+Now, we substitute these values into the obtained mass matrices so as to determine the required parameters associated with the model.
+The range of the Yukawa couplings for both normal and inverted hierarchies have been found to be in the order of $O(10^{-4})$ to $O(1)$.
+We then determine the values of the leptonic CP asymmetry $\epsilon_{1}$ and $\epsilon_{2}$, by using \eqref{E:9}, where $Y_v = \frac{M_D}{v}$, $M_D$ being the Dirac mass and $v$ is the VEV of the Higgs bidoublet and is in $GeV$.
 The decay rates in \eqref{E:9} can be calculated using the relation \eqref{E:8}.\\ The CP violating asymmetries $\epsilon_{1}$ and $\epsilon_{2}$ can give rise to net lepton number asymmetry, provided the expansion rate of the universe is larger than $\Gamma_{1}$ and $\Gamma_{2}$.The net baryon asymmetry is then calculated using the following relation \cite{Buchmuller:2004tu},

 $k_i$ being the efficiency factors measuring the washout effects.
 Some parameters are needed to defined as,

 Equation \eqref{E:17} is defined at temperature $T=M_{i}$.
 The Hubble's constant is given by, $H\equiv \frac{1.66\sqrt{g_{*}}T^{2}}{M_{Planck}}$, where, $g_{*}=107$ and $M_{Planck} = 1.2 \times 10^{19}$ GeV is the Planck mass. decay width is estimated using \eqref{E:8}.
 The efficiency factors $k_i$ can be calculated using the formula \cite{Blanchet:2008pw},